Jompda/WebR6Editor/README.md

 ## Features to implement:
 - Saving/loading the creation.
-- Ability to hide and show objects based on group or tint.
+- Ability to hide and show objects based on grouping or some kind of filtering.
 - Export image.
 - Portability to other games.
 - When loading a new map, set the zoom and translation